Template iterations of quadratic maps and hybrid Mandelbrot sets: Structure of fixed-map Mandelbrot sets

 \section{Structure of fixed-map Mandelbrot sets}

-In this section, we will study the structure of fixed-map Mandelbrot sets, for different pairs $(c_0,c_1)$.
+Henceforth, we will focus on parameters $c_0$ and $c_1$ in the open complex disc of radius two $\mathbb{D}(2)$.
+In this section, we will study the structure of fixed-map Mandelbrot sets, and how this changes when the pair $(c_0,c_1) \in \mathbb{D}(2)^2$ is varied.
 Since later in the paper we perform a computer-assisted numerical analysis, we will use truncated templates in order to illustrate our sets.
-We therefore find it useful to define finitely iterated versions of our sets (that is, Mandelbrot sets for binary templates of finite length $N$), and explore the limit behavior as $N \to \infty$.\\
+We therefore find it useful to define finitely iterated versions of our sets (that is, Mandelbrot sets for binary templates of finite length $N$), and explore the limit behavior as $N \to \infty$.